SpiritualDemise/CSE120/README.md

 Created a visual eye exam for Childrens Valley Hostipal.

-This Project folder holds the first version of the project,
+This Project folder holds the first version of the project.

 Follow repository 'https://github.com/SpiritualDemise/ChildrenValleyHospital' for second version of the application,